Zuehlke/software-engineering-corner/drafts/angular-navigation-concept.md

 }
 ```

-# Navigate back to flow source pages on cancel
+# Working With history.state (LocationService)

-To get started with the implementation, we first have to know how to read and write from the state.
+In Angular, we can use the `Location` service to interact with the history state.
-In Angular, we can use the `Location` service, which abstracts the `history` object, and does some other Angular magic.
+It abstracts the `history` object and handles some Angular-specific tasks.
-But the web API would be quite simple:
+The web API for this is simple:

 - Read: `history.state`
 - Write: `history.replaceState(state, unused, url)`

-## LocationService
+Since we will use Angular's `Location` service in multiple places, it is helpful to create a wrapper for it.

-Since we will use `Location` in multiple services, we will create our own service for it.
+This wrapper simplifies and unifies the interaction with the `Location` service.
-It simplifies and unifies the interaction with `Location`.
+Ensure you import the `Location` service from `@angular/common`.

 ```ts
 // important import